magnuspyke/node-ofx-parser/README.md

 ## caveats ##

-This library is just a fork of the [node-ofx](https://github.com/chilts/node-ofx) made by [Andrew Chilton](https://github.com/chilts), the logic is the same, only difference is the xml-parser dependency.
-His version has a dependency that was breaking my CI, so I created another version with the [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser)
+This library is just a fork of [node-ofx](https://github.com/LucasBremm/node-ofx) by [Lucas Bremm](https://github.com/LucasBremm) which is a fork of the [node-ofx](https://github.com/chilts/node-ofx) made by [Andrew Chilton](https://github.com/chilts), the logic is the same, only difference is the xml-parser dependency.
+Andrew's and Lucas' versions have vunerable dependencies, so I created another version with the latest [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser) which had no known vulnerabilities at the time.

 The OFX file format is yucky, horrible and just silly.
 This module helps parse the ones I know about.
 And it doesn't do it in a nice way either.
 It may or may